tardis-dev/serum-vial/README.md

 #### Subscription confirmation message format

-Once a subscribe (or unsubscribe) message is received by the server, it will respond with a `subscribed` (or `unsubscribed`) confirmation message or `error` if received message was invalid.
+Once a subscribe (or unsubscribe) message is received by the server, it will push `subscribed` (or `unsubscribed`) confirmation message or `error` if received message was invalid.

 ```ts
 {